ashleevo/vba_challenge/README.md

 # vba_challenge
-Completed using assistance from student collaboration in ask the class channel on Slack.
-Additionally utilized Stack Overflow and Excel VBA Programming on homeandlearn.org
+Completed using assistance from student collaboration in "ask the class" channel on Slack for the Berkeley Data Analytics Program.
+I additionally utilized Stack Overflow and Excel VBA Programming on homeandlearn.org.
+Please note that the excel file was uploaded, however GitHub has difficulty opening large files and an extention was required to be downloaded to upload.
+An additional "VBA Script" file was uploaded into the repository as well for visualization purposes if the Excel file is unable to be viewed directly for grading.